We can often hear advice about how seafood is a nutritious group of foods to include in our diet.

 This seaweed features in some famous international dishes such as miso soup (Japan) and seaweed soup (Korea).

 If fresh wakame is not available locally, it should be easy to find a dried imported version to buy.
-This simply needs to be rehydrated by placing it in hot water for around five minutes or so.
+This needs to be rehydrated by placing it in hot water for around five minutes or so.

 Several studies have investigated the potential health effects of wakame.
 A recent human trial suggested that wakame may have benefits for the management of blood glucose and insulin levels (26).